 When it comes to alcohol, it has the unfortunate double effect of not only containing calories, around seven calories per gram (second only to fat), but also reducing the speed at which fat burns in the body.
 In other words, the calories in beer are causing you to gain weight while beer is also preventing fat from burning in the body.
-However, there are some ways to reduce your calorie intake with beer and we have some advice today!
+However, there are some ways to reduce your calorie intake with beer and we are here to provide you with some advice today!

 Going Cold Turkey?